 B.3 Mass & balance Mass and balance data is required to make sure the aircraft is capable of operating within the approved envelope.
-Supporting inf ormation Typical inspection items the aircraft.
+Supporting information Typical inspection items The mass and balance report needs to reflect the actual configuration of the aircraft.
 When it does not, the aircraft might be operated outside the certified operating envelope.
 Check that mass and balance report is valid, considering current configuration.
 Make sure that modifications and repairs are taken into account in the report.
 Check that equipment status is recorded on the mass and balance report.
 Compare current mass and balance report with previous report for consistency.
-Reference doc uments: EASA M.A.305(d)5 M.A.708(b)(10) M.A.710(a)(9), AMC M.A.710(a)1 Part-CAT: CAT.POL.MAB.100 and related AMCs/GM Part-NCC: NCC.POL.105 and related AMC/GM Part-SPO: SPO.POL.105 and related AMC/GM
+Reference documents: EASA M.A.305(d)5 M.A.708(b)(10) M.A.710(a)(9), AMC M.A.710(a)1 Part-CAT: CAT.POL.MAB.100 and related AMCs/GM Part-NCC: NCC.POL.105 and related AMC/GM Part-NCO: NCO.POL.105 and related AMC/GM Part-SPO: SPO.POL.105 and related AMC/GM

 B.4 Markings & placards Markings and placards are defined in the individual aircraft type design.
 Some information may also be found in the TCDS, the Supplemental Type Certificates (STC), the FM, the AMM, the IPC, etc. Supporting information Markings and placards on instruments, equipment, controls, etc. shall include such limitations or information as necessary for the direct attention of the crew during flight.
 Markings and placards or instructions shall be provided to give any information that is essential to the ground handling in order to preclude the possibility of mistakes in ground servicing (e.g. towing, refuelling) that could pass unnoticed and that could jeopardise the safety of the aircraft in subsequent flights.
 Markings and placards or instructions shall be provided to give any information essential in the prevention of passenger injuries.
 National registration markings must be installed.
 They include registration, possible flag, fireproof registration plate.
 Product data plates must be installed.
 When markings and placards are missing, or unreadable, or not properly installed, mistakes or aircraft damages may occur and could subsequently contribute to a severe failure.
-Typical inspection items Check that the required markings and placards are installed on the aircraft, especially the emergency exit markings instructions and passenger information signs and placards.
-Check that all installed placards are readable.
-Check the Flight Manual versus the instruments.
-Check registration usually).
-Check registration markings, including State of Registry fireproof nameplate.
-Check product data plates.
-Examples of markings & placards: a door means of opening, a each compartment's weight/load limitation/placards stating limitation on contents, a passenger information signs, including no smoking signs, a emergency exit marking, pressurised cabin warning, a calibration placards, cockpit placards and instrument markings, cockpit placards and instrument markings, a cockses to the fuel tanks with flammability reduction means (CDCCL), fuelling markings (fuel vent, fuel dip stick markings), EWIS identification, towing limit markings, break-in markings, Reference documents: EASA inflate tyres with nitrogen, RVSM + static markings.
+Typical inspection items Reference documents: EASA RVSM + static markings.
 21.A.175 21.A.715 21.A.801 21.A.803 21.A.804

-21.A.805
+- 21.A.805

-21.A.807
+- 21.A.807

 relevant CS for the aircraft type being inspected

-M.A.501
+- M.A.501

-M.A.710(c)
+- M.A.710(c)

-AMC M.A.504(e)
+- AMC M.A.504(e)

-AMC M.A.603(c)
+- AMC M.A.603(c)

 AMC M.A.904(a)(2) points 2(f) & 2(k)

--

 B.5 Operational requirements Requirements for the type of operation are complied with (e.g. equipment, documents, approvals).
 Supporting information Typical inspection items This includes all equipment required by the applicable operational code including national requirements.
 In case of malfunction, it can create a hazardous situation.
 Especially emergency equipment needs attention during this inspection.
-2. Check for the presence and serviceability of equipment required by operational Reference documents: EASA M.A.201(a)(2) Part-21 Subpart I Part-CAT, Part-NCC, Part-NCO, Part-SPO Subpart D 'Instruments, Data and Equipment'.
+Check permits & approvals required for type of operation.
+Check for the presence and serviceability of equipment required by operational approvals.
+Check safety equipment, check that emergency equipment is readily accessible.
+Reference documents: EASA M.A.201(a)(2) Part-21 Subpart I Part-CAT, Part-NCC, Part-NCO, Part-SPO Subpart D 'Instruments, Data and Equipment'.